MahmoudFroukh/Active-Directory/Active Directory.md

 - We will create a new OU and call it ADMINS.
 - Now we can create a new user in this OU.
 - Then we add this user to the Domain Admins.
+- Now we can sign in with this user instead of the default Admin account